camunda/camunda-docs/versioned_docs/version-8.2/self-managed/zeebe-deployment/operations/metrics.md

 ## Metrics format

-Zeebe exposes metrics directly in the [Prometheus text format][prom-format].
+Zeebe exposes metrics directly in Prometheus text format.
+Read details of the format in the [Prometheus documentation][prom-format].

 **Example:**